piyushpatil22/dapter/Readme.md

 ## Generic DB Wrapper for Go Projects

+## State

+The reason for me to create this is because, there are a lot of ORMs, DB helpers but my usecase and the flexibilty that I wanted I could not find.
+So decided to create my own, I am trying to keep it as high level as possible so that it is wasy to use.
+I have started many hooby projects in Go, but all of them have been remained incomplete because at some point the raw dogging sql query seems very inefficient, and using an ORM leads to certain restriction at some point that I just gave up on.
+My goal is to create a SQL wrapper so that I can revieve my past projects and also learn along the way while building this.

 ## Goal

 The goal of this project is to create a generic wrapper for database operations in Go projects.
 This wrapper should simplify database interactions and promote code reuse across different projects.